 - Many of my patients ask me about vitamin C, Echinacea and other herbal remedies.
 I have not seen any evidence that persuades me that these remedies work at preventing colds or reducing symptoms.
 And I warn patients against zinc because there is the risk of a permanent loss of smell.

 - Mucus thinners such as guaifenesin may help thin the secretions.

 - Antibiotics are not usually prescribed at this point because most cases of sinusitis are caused by cold viruses, which don’t respond to antibiotics.

 These remedies treat the symptoms, making patients more comfortable while their immune system fights off the virus that causes the infection.
-But sometimes the symptoms linger for more than ten days.
+But sometimes the symptoms linger for more than10 days.
 Patients feel swelling in their face, headache and pain around their nasal passages.
-They may develop a low grade fever or their mucus may change to green or they may get worse after initial improvement.
+They may develop a low-grade fever or their mucus may change to green or they may get worse after initial improvement.
 It’s time to see a doctor.